We designed our Aggie Mom rings to last for decades, reducing their weight to increase our profit was never a consideration.

 Rhodolite Garnet, Topaz and Tourmaline.
 We found that both Rhodolite Garnet and Tourmaline were not a pleasing maroon color.
 Rhodolite Garnet and Tourmaline were also softer than Topaz and therefore less durable.

-In the end we settled on a stone produced by a world leader in the colored stone industry, Swarovski.
+In the end we settled on a stone produced by a world leader in the colored stone industry.

-Swarovski’s Round Brilliant Topaz are by far the closest and most consistent in color to the Aggie Maroon while remaining brilliant.
+Relentless Design's Round Brilliant Topaz is by far the closest and most consistent in color to the Aggie Maroon while remaining brilliant.
 Natural topaz has a hardness of 8.0 on the Mohs Hardness Scale.
 Harder than both Rhodolite Garnet and Tourmaline.
 AGTA:C